gimler/LogExtension/README.md

 * ``output_path`` - the directory where store `.jmx` files
 * ``access_log`` - path to the server access log

+## JMeter

+There is a script `tests\jmeter_generator.php` it generates jmeter testplan that reads all access logs.

 ## Copyright

 Copyright (c) 2013 Gordon Franke (blog.gimler.de).
 See LICENSE for details.